Aqua-1994/NoSol/README.md

-# Example
+# NoSol
-An example greeter plugin
+A simple plugin with a regex input field to hide specific chat messages